aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/account/index.md

 ![]({{site.github.url}}/assets/account/account-006.png)

-**Congratulations!** You've now activated and registered your Testdroid account and you'll be redirected and logged in to Testdroid Cloud.
-Please see [Testdroid Cloud User Manual]({{site.github.url}}/testdroid-cloud-ui) for details on how to use it.
+**Congratulations!** You've now activated and registered your Bitbar account and you'll be redirected and logged in to Bitbar Cloud.
+Please see [Bitbar Testing User Manual]({{site.github.url}}/testdroid-cloud-ui) for details on how to use it.